theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Sirius who stood in front as champion of the party, experienced just the same sensations as those which had overpowered Mizar earlier in the day; he also tried to speak but could not; he also felt a resistless influence stealing over him from those inexorable unwinking eyes; he also would unquestionably have been subjugated by this preternatural witchery which was being concentrated upon him, if he had been left alone to face it.
 But a voice rang out from behind him like a clarion:

 "Husband, Husband, she is overpowering you!
 Stand firm, and uphold the light!"

 And as she spoke, Alcyone drew her bow to the very head of the arrow, and sped her shaft unerringly to the heart of that unearthly monster; and as it struck, that dread figure crashed to the earth with a blood curdling non-human cry, and lay writhing there with a ghastly contorted visage.
 In a few minutes it was still in death, and all present were conscious of a curious change in the atmosphere—of a sense of intense relief, of the removal of a weight.

-And as they stood looking at one another and wondering, a loud cry was heard from within the cave, and Mizar came bounding out, shouting:"I am free; I am free!"He leapt over the prostrate body, and rushed up to his father and mother, asking wonderingly how they came there, and what had happened.
+And as they stood looking at one another and wondering, a loud cry was heard from within the cave, and Mizar came bounding out, shouting: "I am free; I am free!"He leapt over the prostrate body, and rushed up to his father and mother, asking wonderingly how they came there, and what had happened.
 But perhaps the strangest change was in the horde of creatures who had always been the first to rush out when the door was opened.
 They seemed as though thunderstruck; all their impish malignity was gone; they began to speak of one another in hesitating accents; some of them fell down as though from weakness.
 Alcyone said to Sirius: "See, husband, see!
 These are not demons, but men, and they have been suffering under some horrible enchantment.
 Say, brothers, who and what you are, and if we can help you, we will."

 Then one of these strange beings stepped forward and spoke haltingly, as one to whom speech is unfamiliar:

-"Princess,"

-he said,"not long ago you knew me as a soldier of the palace guard; you have spoken to me many times, yet I cannot wonder that you do not know me now.
+"Princess," he said,"not long ago you knew me as a soldier of the palace guard; you have spoken to me many times, yet I cannot wonder that you do not know me now.
 Three months ago I was young and strong and brave; now my hair is white and I am old and broken, and cannot live; nor indeed do I wish to live, for my soul is utterly polluted and imbrued with deadly sin.
 For I was chosen, by the high priest of that dread demon there whom you have slain, to be her husband; I was brought her under her awful spell, and all that was unclean and animal within me she stirred into a mad riot such as you could never understand, nor any sane healthy human being; for there are things so hellish that the flesh creeps at the thought of them, and even the telling of them is as a blast of death.
 For a whole month I ministered to her monstrous lusts, and it seemed to me one long mad whirl of pleasure in which I lost all count of time; but in that time she drew all life from me, and left me what you see.
 At the next full moon a new victim came, and she cast me aside like a worn out garment.
 All these whom you see are like me; each has had his day, and has been drained of his vitality by that awful vampire who lies there; thus has she kept herself alive for untold ages, feeding upon the life of men, for her victims have numbered many thousands, and in the cave is a vast heap of their bones.
 Yet she does not let us die at once, but keeps us thus unnaturally alive and without sleep, full of a devilish malice and jealousy, yearning to drag others in to suffer as we have suffered, yet all the time envying and hating them.
 A hell indeed our dregs of life have been to us, and very day has seemed a thousand years of agony and despair.
 But now that you have killed her all is changed; the awful nightmare has gone, and I think that we shall die in peace; as you see, some of us are dying even now."

 Pity and horror filled the hearts of Alcyone, Sirius and Mizar when they heard these fearful revelations; and Sirius felt his heart burn within him, and he spoke to those doomed wretches such words as were given to him to speak.
 He told them of the light that dwelt in every one of them, that dwelt there ineradicable still, in spite of all these obscene horrors; that light which was a ray of the Eternal Light, from Whom all had come, into whom all must return.
 So that for them also there was hope and help, because, though indeed the Divine Spark had burnt low, it should surely one day be fanned again into flame; for them also the darkness should lighten, until they stood for ever in the perfect day.
 And the poor creatures heard and believed and were comforted; and natural sleep, a stranger to their eyes for many weary months and years, fell softly upon them, and in that sleep many passed peacefully away.
 And indeed naught else could be desired for them, for continued life could but have been continued misery; they were wan and shrunken and nerveless, bent so that those who had been tall men were now like deformed and stunted children, warped and gangrenous, rotting in death while still alive.

 But Sirius and his son went and looked at the body of the dead monster, overcoming their horror in order that they might see what manner of being this was.
-Human undoubtedly, yet of a race happily long extinct; a ghastly anachronism, perpetuated only by some gruesome secret of wholesale murder verily"

-a thing to shudder at, not to see."
+Human undoubtedly, yet of a race happily long extinct; a ghastly anachronism, perpetuated only by some gruesome secret of wholesale murder verily" a thing to shudder at, not to see."

 Sirius conquered his repugnance sufficiently to unclasp the necklace of huge stones; but the very touch of that blue flesh was in itself revolting, for it was suberous, polyp-like, nauseating, unhuman.
 Mizar overleaped the corpse, and called to them to come to come and look at the cave, so shudderingly they passed into murky depths.
 Prodigious indeed it was, vast hall extending beyond vast hall far into the heart of the great needle of rock; and whether these halls were natural or artificial none could tell.
 In one of them was a huge pyramid of human bones—the remains of thousands of victims, even as the dying soldier had said.
 But the whole place reeked like a charnelhouse, that seemed more than mere physical.